ARTICLES

 ■Check-in/Check-out: 14:00/10:00

-※Operating hours may vary by season.
+※Business hours may vary depending on the season.
 Please check the official website for details.

 Click here for details and map information for Dai-ichi Takimotokan

-adex inn: An Onsen Hotel with its own Bakery & Cafe
+adex inn: An Onsen Hotel with an On-site Bakery & Cafe

 adex inn

-Located across from Dai-ichi Takimotokan, adex inn is an onsen hotel designed with the concept of "adventure."
-It's a casual and comfortable place for outdoor enthusiasts and long-term visitors.
-Key features include spaces for storing outdoor gear like skis, a drying room, and Noboribetsu Onsen's first-ever bakery & cafe on the ground floor.
-And of course, you can enjoy the hot springs.
+adex inn is an onsen hotel located across from Dai-ichi Takimotokan.
+With an "adventure" concept, it's a comfortable accommodation for those who want to enjoy outdoor activities or for long-term stays.
+Its features include a space for storing outdoor gear like skis, a drying room, and Noboribetsu Onsen's first bakery & cafe on the first floor.
+And of course, you can enjoy the onsen too.

-The onsen at adex inn is an unfiltered sulfur spring rich with natural minerals.
+adex inn's onsen is an unfiltered sulfur spring rich with natural minerals (yunohana).

 adex inn has one sulfur spring bath for each gender.
-However, a major perk for guests is that they can use the extensive onsen facilities at Dai-ichi Takimotokan across the street for free during their stay.
-Since adex inn is more reasonably priced than Dai-ichi Takimotokan, this is a fantastic value-added service.
+However, guests of adex inn can use the onsen facilities at Dai-ichi Takimotokan, located across the street, for free during their stay.
+Since adex inn is more reasonably priced than Dai-ichi Takimotokan, this is a very welcome and valuable service.

-The hotel has 47 rooms in total, with two types: 39 twin rooms and 8 single rooms.
-It's perfect for solo travelers or pairs looking for a no-frills trip.
-Single-use accommodations are rare in Noboribetsu Onsen, making this a valuable option.
+There are two types of guest rooms: 39 twin rooms and 8 single rooms, for a total of 47 rooms.
+It's perfect for solo travelers or pairs who prefer a more casual trip.
+In particular, single-use accommodations are scarce in Noboribetsu Onsen, making it a valuable option.

 Image of the Media Room.

-There is also a common area called the "Media Room" for guests, where you can browse a library of outdoor-related books and magazines or use a projector to display your own photos and videos on a large screen.
+There is also a free space called the "Media Room" for guests, where you can browse a library of outdoor-related books and magazines, or use a projector to display your own photos and videos on a large screen.

 Image of the cafe seating on the lobby floor.

 Meals are available at the "adex BAKERY&CAFE" on the lobby floor.
-You can enjoy 15-20 types of freshly baked bread and pastries, including the "Onsen Croissant" made with fermented butter and drinkable onsen water, along with coffee.
-It's a charming and convenient spot for breakfast or a break during your strolls.
-This hotel is recommended for those who want a casual stay in Noboribetsu, outdoor sports enthusiasts, or digital nomads looking for a medium- to long-term stay.
+You can enjoy 15-20 types of freshly baked bread and pastries, such as the "Onsen Croissant" made with fermented butter and drinkable onsen water, along with coffee.
+It's a charming spot that can be casually used for breakfast or as a break during your strolls.
+This hotel is recommended for those who want a casual stay in Noboribetsu Onsen, outdoor sports enthusiasts, or digital nomads looking for a medium to long-term stay.

 ※Photos courtesy of adex inn